ibiza240/MTGAHelper-Windows-Client/PatchNotes.md

 ### v1.2.3 - 2019-09-28

-Support for the limited ratings to be available in Sealed
+Support for limited ratings in Sealed

 ### v1.2.2 - 2019-09-26